– PARABLES OF JESUS – The Parable of the Friend at Midnight (Ask Seek Knock)

 At the beginning of Genesis 12, God calls Abram to depart from his father’s house and to go to a land which God would show to him.
 In verse 1, it simply says, “…the LORD had said…” However, when we get to verse 7, it is no longer just a matter of hearing a voice from heaven, but “…the LORD appeared to Abram…”

-At the beginning of John’s unique gospel account, he makes the monumental statement, “No one has seen God at any time” (John 1:18).
-Later, in the first epistle by the same writer, he repeats verbatim, “No one has seen God at any time” (1 John 4;12).
+John begins his unique gospel with the monumental statement, “No one has seen God at any time” (John 1:18).
+Later, in John’s first epistle, he repeats verbatim, “No one has seen God at any time” (1 John 4;12).

 Happy Thanksgiving!
 While looking at the history of Thanksgiving, I was intrigued to find the following: